0Jsnipes/0Jsnipes/README.md

 [![Auth0](https://img.shields.io/badge/-Auth0-EB5424?style=flat&logo=auth0&logoColor=white)](https://auth0.com/)

 ### 🚀 Projects
-- [iPhone website clone](https://iphone.0jsnipes.com/) - A clone of Apple's iconic iphone 15 website
+- [iPhone website clone](https://iphone.0jsnipes.com/) - A clone of Apple's iconic iPhone 15 website
-- [Budget Tracker](https://budget-tracker.0jsnipes.com/)-A budget tacking app that you can input monthly income and see how much you have left to save.
+- [Budget Tracker](https://budget-tracker.0jsnipes.com/)-A budget tracking app to input monthly income and see how much you have left to save.
 - ### 🔧 Currently Working On
 - Building a animal portal app similar to our doctor portal apps using React Native
 - Improving my backend skills with Node.js and MongoDB